Peach Muffins With Fresh Peaches

 - In a medium bowl, with an electric mixer, beat coconut oil, granulated sugar, and brown sugar on medium speed until well combined.
 Add the eggs, sour cream, milk, and vanilla extract, scraping the sides of the bowl as needed.

 - In a separate medium bowl, whisk together the flour, baking soda, baking powder, and salt.
 Add the wet ingredients to the dry, and with a wooden spoon, mix until combined.
-Batter will be lumpy and that’s okay.
+Batter will be thick and lumpy.
 Do not overmix.
 Gently fold in the sliced peaches.

 - Prepare the sugar topping by chopping or crushing the coconut flakes, and then in a small bowl, toss together with brown sugar.
 Set aside.